Mastering the Art of Short Assignment Writing

 Large and complicated academic projects can become a real problem for both: students and educators.
 While learners have to wrack their brains sitting over a tedious task, teachers should invest a deal of time to read and grade it.
 For this reason, most educators prefer to assign small papers.
 Indeed, a paper doesn’t have to be too long to help students develop their skills and demonstrate their knowledge.

-If you believe that long projects are a waste of your and learners’ time, then you should take a look at this article.
+If you believe that long projects are a waste of your and learners’ time, then you should take a look at this article on: “How to Write Better“.
 We will discuss some formats of assignments – short but effective.

 Stating the right questions, understanding them, and giving precise and short answers is a perfect practice that develops thinking and analytical skills.
 As a teacher, you should provide your learners with tools that will help them approach the information correctly and shape their methods of processing it.
 That is why the first thing to teach them is the art of questioning and answering.